Mathematics Education Resources Unit Plan Templates and Unit Resources

 An awareness of numbers led to the ritual of castration, which was used as a way of keeping the population to a sustainable level.

-Mathematics for Moriori, involved a spiritual dimension as well as the practical and physical components.
-Before the killing of a whale, or the hopo, prayers were offered, as thanks and apology and also to ask that there be more next year.
+Moriori had an awareness of number and their ability to predict volume and calculate capacity was historically recorded.
+Otten their calculations involved a spiritual dimension as well as the practical and physical components.
+For example, before the killing of a whale, or the hopo, prayers were offered, as thanks and apology and also to ask that there be more next year.
 This shows an awareness of managing resources, rather than a simple request to the gods to keep supplying foodstocks.

 Why learn about mathematics?